microsoft/community-content/SeasonOfAI/README.md

 Each topic includes slides and presentation notes.
 Some will include pre-recorded demos and videos to help you prepare and/or present.
 Demo code will be available in separate repos linked from each presentation.

+#### BEFORE YOU BEGIN
+Do you want to brush up on generative AI basics?
+Get started with [Generative AI for Beginniners](https://microsoft.github.io/generative-ai-for-beginners/) on GitHub

 ## Available content

 - [Generative AI for Developers](https://github.com/microsoft/community-content/blob/main/SeasonOfAI/generative-ai-dotnet-devs.md) (.NET)